joachim-n/dorgpatch/README.md

    is the drupal.org issue number.
  - The feature branch is rebased to the major development branch you want to diff against.
- - All your work is committed.
+ - All your work is committed and the git working directory is clean.

 Optional, to also create a 'tests-only' patch:
  - Your changes to tests are all on a branch whose name is of the format